-- Use of deep directional resistivity (DDR) data: COHIBA is well suited for handling observations of distances between wells and surfaces.
+Use of deep directional resistivity DDR data: COHIBA is well suited for handling observations of distances between wells and surfaces.
 This is exactly what DDR data provides.
 An important ingredient is the possibility to move wells since the DDR data provide information on distances, not on TVD.
-This could be used in a modeling-while-drilling setting but also in a post-drill situation to increase the accuracy of depth predictions.
+Further refinement such as imposing constraints instead of distances and a more direct link to EM inversion results are ongoing.
 This initiative is partly funded and needs additional funding.
-COH-952 - Use of dip data: Dip meters and image logs can carry information on surface gradients.
-The development will include the possibility of including surface dip and azimuth at well points.
-COH-958
+952

-B.2 Possible major developments lacking funding
+B.2 Possible developments lacking funding

 - Compaction and subsidence: COHIBA can provide a perfect integration tool that can consistently combine vintage data with recent observations by taking into account posible uncertainty in vintage observations.
 We believe this approach would be very powerful when operating carbonate fields where compaction makes it almost impossible to combine all data using standard software.
 All data (wells, travel times,...) must be tagged by date so that they can be moved vertically using a compaction model.
 It will be possible to predict or simulate surfaces at any time such as today or any time in the past or future.
-COH-421 - Ranking of alternative models by cross validation: The goal is to (partly) automate the process of selecting surfaces and trends that enter alternative surface models.
+421 - Ranking of alternative models by cross validation: The goal is to (partly) automate the process of selecting surfaces and trends that enter alternative surface models.
 Possibilities are to replace, include or remove surfaces, intervals or individual trend elements.
 The ultimate goal would be a fully automated process where the user include several options and CO-HIBA ranks the alternatives and suggests the optimal models for one or more surfaces.
 There are several challenges since the number of alternatives easily becomes very large and the selection criteria are not unique.
-COH-631, COH-714 - Volume calculations: COHIBA can already calculate gross rock volume (GRV) between surfaces and HCC.
+631, 714 - Volume calculations: COHIBA can already calculate gross rock volume (GRV) between surfaces and HCC.
 This could be taken a step further to be able to calculate HCPV1 or STOOIP2 by including parameters such as water saturation, porosities, net/gross fraction and fluid factors.
 There are many levels of sophistication from simple constants to surfaces and vertical proportion curves with or without uncertainty.
-COH-638 - Interval velocities from stacking velocities: Use stacking velocities as input and extract interval velocities by Dix inversion (Buland et al., 2011).
+638 - Interval velocities from stacking velocities: Use stacking velocities as input and extract interval velocities by Dix inversion (Buland et al., 2011).
 The method provide uncertainty estimates for the velocities that will be used directly by COHIBA.
-COH-437
+437 - Modeling of onshore sediments: Accurate description of onshore sediments such as sand, marine clay, quick clay and moraine is important for construction planning and geohazard evaluation.
+COHIBA is well suited for integrating various sources of constraints, accurate observations and uncertain observations for mapping the interfaces between various sediments and between solid rock (basement) and sediments. - Extract zone-logs from well points: It is possible to extract the most likely zone-log given a CO-HIBA model and all available well points.
+If several alternatives zones are possible, the most likely will be chosen but in cases were several zones are equally likely it is probably best to return unknown zone.
+644